ckemptner/pimcore/doc/Development_Documentation/18_Tools_and_Features/25_System_Settings.md

 # System Settings

-In system settings (*Settings* > *System Settings*) system wide settings fpr Pimcore can be made.
+In system settings (*Settings* > *System Settings*) system wide settings for Pimcore can be made.
 Changes should be made with care and only by developers.
 These settings are saved in `var/config/system.php`.

 ## General
-Contains general settings about timezone, view suffix, additional path variables, default langauge, user interface etc.
+Contains general settings about timezone, view suffix, additional path variables, default language, user interface etc.

 ## Localization & Internationalization (i18n/l10n)
-This settings are used in documents to specify the content language (in properties tab), for objects in localized-fields, for shared translations, ... simply everywhere the editor can choose or use a language for the content.
+These settings are used in documents to specify the content language (in properties tab), for objects in localized-fields, for shared translations, ... simply everywhere the editor can choose or use a language for the content.
 Fallback languages are currently used in object's localized fields and shared translations.